-We have heard that soy can have an affect on female fertility, but can soy affect male fertility also?
+We have heard that soy can have an effect on female fertility, but can soy affect male fertility also?
 Researchers at the Harvard School for Public Health in Boston say so.

 In a study released by the School, it was reported that those who eat just a half a serving of soy per day may have a 40% decrease in sperm production.
 That can have a devastating effect on men who already suffer with lower-than-normal sperm production.

 So, what is the problem with soy – something that is generally touted as being very healthy for you?
-It contains isoflavins which contain phytoestrogens, or estrogen-like substances that can confuse the body and make it think there is too much estrogen in the system.
-This is what causes a decrease in sperm production; even affecting sperm quality.
-Basically, the report explains, soy causing interference with hormone signals and this can decrease both male and female fertility.
+It contains isoflavones, which contain phytoestrogens, or estrogen-like substances that can confuse the body and make it think there is too much estrogen in the system.
+This is what causes a decrease in sperm production, even affecting sperm quality.
+Basically, the report explains, soy causes interference with hormone signals and this can decrease both male and female fertility.

 For instance, the six-year Harvard study indicated that men who ate just a half serving of soy only released 65 million sperm in their semen, compared to non-soy-eating participants who averaged 120 million sperm per sample.
-That is a dramatic decrease that can not be overlooked, say the experts.
-Still others disagree, saying that even 65 million sperm is enough to impregnate a partner.
+T That is a dramatic decrease that cannot be overlooked, say the experts.
+Still others disagree, saying that even 65 million sperm are enough to impregnate a partner.
 That is true, but, say critics, what about men who already have a decreased sperm production level?
 Cutting their sperm production by another 40-50% could make them totally infertile.

 Some researchers have gone so far as to say that soy is “feminizing” today’s male, although many disagree, stating that an increase in this estrogen-mimicking chemical may affect sperm counts, but nothing else in regards to their “maleness.”